- cardio

 How Do I Warm Up and Lift Safely?

-Start with 5–7 minutes of easy cardio (walk, row, or cycle).
-Then do movement prep: bodyweight squats, hip hinges, band pull-aparts, shoulder circles, and ankle rocks (30–60 seconds each).
+Start with 5–7 minutes of easy cardio, such as walking, rowing, or cycling, to raise body temperature and get blood flowing.
+Then move into a few simple mobility and activation drills, such as bodyweight squats, hip hinges, band pull-aparts, shoulder circles, and ankle rocks for about 30–60 seconds each.

 What Are the Best Beginner Barbell Lifts?